lower risk through global diversification with Ashton Global Emerging Managers

 A More Inclusive Future

-New countries become part of international financial markets as the global economy expands, and they tend to outperform.
-Between 1987 and 2012, the emerging markets grew from less than 1% of the MSCI ACWI to more than 12%.
+New countries become part of international financial markets as the global economy expands, and they tend to outperform the market.
+Between 1987 and 2012, the emerging markets' share of the MSCI ACWI grew from less than 1% to more than 12%.
 China, India, and Russia were not even a part of the MSCI Emerging Markets Index at its inception.
 We also know that China is not going to be the next China.
 To reproduce those returns, international investors must look to the frontier markets.

-Despite a difficult decade, frontier markets still outperformed global stocks over the long-term.
-Since May 2002, the frontier markets produced an average annual return of 7.80% compared to 7.41% for global markets.
+Despite a difficult decade, frontier markets have still outperformed global stocks over the long term.
+Since May 2002, frontier markets have produced an average annual return of 7.80%, compared to 7.41% for international markets.

 The Growing Case

-International stocks are competitive with US stocks in the long-run, and they are currently attractively priced.
-Frontier markets like Kenya and Bhutan could be the emerging market success stories of the future.
-However, frontier markets and international private equity present unique challenges.
-We believe that institutional clients are best served by a platform that gives them access to a variety of these markets.
+International stocks are competitive with US stocks in the long run, and they are currently attractively priced.
+Frontier markets, such as Kenya and Bhutan, could become the emerging market success stories of the future; however, frontier markets and international private equity present unique challenges.
+Institutional clients are best served by a platform that provides them with access to a diverse range of these markets.

 Ashton Global can help to identify fund managers with the right connections to private capital in emerging and frontier markets.
-Firms in developing countries often grow faster before the general public has the opportunity to become involved.
+Firms in developing countries often grow faster before the general public has the opportunity to become aware of them.
 Investing outside of existing stock markets is one of the few remaining ways to generate genuine alpha.